railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 :guilabel:`Accounting`.
 The fields :guilabel:`Account Receivable` and :guilabel:`Account Payable`
 have account values in them that were taken from the account properties you just created.
-You do not have to accept those values: you can enter any suitable account you like at this stage, although Open ERP constrains the selection to ones that make accounting sense.
+You do not have to accept those values: you can enter any suitable account you like at this stage, although OpenERP constrains the selection to ones that make accounting sense.

 Back at the first tab, :guilabel:`General`, change any other fields you like, such as the address and phone numbers, then :guilabel:`Save`.
 This